 A Worldtowner is someone who takes up temporary residency in another country for over three months to experience life as a local.
 I was fascinated with their story and loved following their journey.
 Jessica and Will’s rapport and the way they raised their children on the road is inspiring.
 Stories of their time spent in Morocco, as it was on my bucket list, enthralled me.
 So, when they embarked on a new venture to host a group tour of this country, I jumped at the opportunity to join them.

 There were 15 others who joined the family in Morocco.
 We filled our bellies with meats, vegetables, and couscous cooked in tagines, drank gallons of delicious hot mint tea, gorged on breads with jam or honey, and pastries.
 We spent two weeks traveling a country vibrant with life in a land that awakens all your senses and whose people welcome you with a blessing of peace.

 Cultivating Art in the Medina

-One of the most famous things that Marrakech is known for are its souks, open-air markets.
+One of the most famous things Marrakech is known for are its souks, open-air markets.
 Bright orange, red, and yellow fabrics blow in the breeze.
-They display soft leather slippers and patterned poufs pungent with the scent of the tannery on tables and shelves.
-The Medina's souks throughout Morocco house artisan wares beautifully crafted and cultivated by the local people since the earliest centuries.
+They display soft leather slippers and patterned poufs, pungent with the scent of the tannery.
+The medina’s souks throughout Morocco house artisan wares beautifully crafted and cultivated by the local people since the earliest centuries.